 We’ve summarized the channels Roku can offer below:

 These are the channels that come with Roku itself.
-Roku offers numerous channels for free, but we’ll list some below.
-Maybe some of them are familiar or will catch your eye!
+You can get numerous channels for free, but we’ll name a handful of popular ones below.
+Some of them may be familiar or will catch your eye!

 - The Roku Channel